vivshaw/dotfiles/themes/README.md

 # Setup

-i like Dracula. it's easy on the eyes, good for programming, and available on just about everything. consistency, ease, and familiarity let me focus on what matters.
+I like Dracula. it's easy on the eyes, good for programming, and available on just about everything. consistency, ease, and familiarity let me focus on what matters.

 ## Specific apps to theme: